Cluster demo edit page

 annotate(center,'add2all')

-just as we calculated clusters for vector3D and crystal directions, we're now going to do so for orientations
+just as we calculated clusters for vectors and crystal directions, we're now going to do so for orientations

 [cId,center] = calcCluster(ori,'numCluster',2,'method','hierarchical');

-% create a pole figure of the orientations coloured by the cluster they
+% create a pole figure of the orientations colored by the cluster they

 % belong to.